droe/sslsplit/README.md

 OCSP requests in a generic way.
 For HTTP and HTTPS connections, SSLsplit removes response headers for HPKP in order to prevent public key pinning, for HSTS to allow the user to accept untrusted certificates, and Alternate Protocols to prevent switching to QUIC/SPDY.
-For HTTP, compression is disabled to make the logs more readable.
+HTTP compression, encodings and keep-alive are disabled to make the logs more readable.

 See the manual page sslsplit(1) for details on using SSLsplit and setting up the various NAT engines.